StefChia/Marex-intern/README.md

 STRATEGY:

+Both Tick-based rule and target base spread in bps.
++
 MAKE a basic mkt making Simulation.
-(Since our quote size is 0.05 and thanks to main2.py I could see that the average bps spread for 0.001 BTC is around 0.01 (=0.005 per side) , I choose to use a base bps of 0.001 per side.)
+(In order to match tick-based and arbitrary base spread bps, I choose the latter to be 0.0008)
 +
 MAKE a FIFO mkt making Simulation.
 (Since it's way more difficult to fill I reduced the base spread bps to 0.0001 otherwise we would not have filled enough trades to run the next steps).